FrancisRussell/zoog/README.md

 Zoog is a tool for setting the output gain value located in a binary header inside Opus files (specifically an Opus-encoded audio stream within an Ogg file).
-It is intended to solve the "Opus plays too quietly problem".
+It is intended to solve the "Opus plays too quietly" problem.

 ## Background